 5. Add interest with a potted plant or flowers if you can.

-Flowers give the impression of well-kept home.
-Even just a well placed wreath or potted plant makes it more welcoming and homey.
+Flowers give the impression of a well-kept home.
+Even just a well-placed wreath or potted plant makes it more welcoming and homey.

 That should do it!
 A well-staged home is much easier to photograph.

 This post is part of mini series about photographing your home to sell: